Kode-n-Rolla/hacking_time/README.md

 					<li> <a href='https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/'> Cookie Editor </a> - Allows you to change, delete, add cookie values for various testing purposes.
 Can be tested for access control errors, privilege 						escalation, etc
 					<li> <a href='https://addons.mozilla.org/en-US/firefox/addon/maxs-hackbar/'> Hackbar </a> - Contains payloads for XSS attacks, SQL injections, WAF bypass, LFI, etc
 					<li><a href='https://addons.mozilla.org/en-US/firefox/addon/user-agent-string-switcher/'> User-Agent </a> Swither
+					<li><a href='https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/'>Firefox Multi-Account Containers</a>.
+Lets you keep parts of your online life separated into color-coded tabs.
 					<li> <a href='https://addons.mozilla.org/en-US/firefox/addon/beautifer-minify/'> Beautifer & Minify </a> - Brings readable CSS, HTML and JavaScript code
 					<li> <a href='https://addons.mozilla.org/en-US/firefox/addon/builtwith/'> BuiltWith </a> - Get web app technologies
 					<li> <a href='https://addons.mozilla.org/en-US/firefox/addon/dotgit/'> DotGit </a> - An extension to check for the presence of .git on websites you visit.
 Also checks open .env files, security.txt and more